Asilomare/Linkedin-Scraper/README.md

 ### Setup

+### Accounts
+To setupd your linkedin account, your username and password to the input.txt file in the following format
+> username:password

 #### Proxies

 To setup the proxy functionality of the scraper you must configure boto3 with your aws account